 The District will provide updated financial information and operating data to the MSRB annually via EMMA.
-The information to be updated includes all quantitative financial information and operating data with respect to the District of the general type included in this Official Statement in Tables 1 and 3 through 12 of Appendix A and in Appendix C. The District will update and provide this information within six months after the end of each fiscal year ending in and after 2019.
-If audited financial statements are not available when the information is provided, the District will provide audited financial statements when and if they become available and unaudited financial statements within 12 months after fiscal year end, unless audited financial statements are sooner provided.
+The information to be updated includes all quantitative financial information and operating data with respect to the District of the general type included in this Official Statement in Tables 1 and 3 through 12 of Appendix A and in Appendix C which consists of excerpts from the District's audited financial statements.
+The District will update and provide information of the general type appearing in the numbered tables within six months after the end of each fiscal year ending in and after 2019.
+The District will additionally provide audited financial statements when and if available, if the District commissions an audit and it is completed within 12 months after the end of each fiscal year.
+If audited financial statements are not available within 12 months after the end of the fiscal year, the District will provide such financial statements on an unaudited basis within such 12-month period, and audited financial statements when and if they become available.
 Financial statements will be prepared in accordance with the accounting principles described in the Order or such other accounting principles as the District may be required to employ from time to time pursuant to state law or regulation.